orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 + }
 ```

-In your application code, you can run these new functions and see the opcodes that return to get a sense of what's going on.
+In your application code, you can run these new functions and see the opcodes that return to get a sense of what is going on.

 ```javascript
 const cid = await NPP.updatePiece("QmNR2n4zywCV61MeMLB6JwPueAPqheqpfiA4fLPMxouEmQ", "Harpsichord")